Dubosej1/blackjack-trivia/docs/terms.md

 - RESPLITTING: When a player splits a Split Hand.

 - SIDE BET: An additional bet that the PLAYER can place on the upcoming round, separate from the Base Bet.
 It usually has its own set of rules and conditions, separate from the basic game rules.

+- SOFT ##: Term referring to a Soft Hand.  ## is the higher of the 2 possible total points of the hand, when ACE == 11 pts.

+- SOFT HAND: A hand with 2 possible total values, because it has an ACE in it.

 - SPLIT: An action only PLAYER can make.
 If PLAYER's hand has 2 cards of the same rank, then PLAYER can split that hand to form 2 new split hands.